Alexander von Siebold: Biography

 In August 1870, he resigned from the British Consulate.
 However, the new Meiji government found use for his talents, and he was sent to London and subsequently to Frankfurt to make arrangements for Japanese students in those countries and to hire foreign advisors in all areas of expertise to come to Japan.
 He also arranged for Japan’s participation in the Vienna World Expo of 1873.
 He returned to Japan in November 1872, but was sent back to Europe again in February 1873 to late 1874 to render assistance to Sano Tsunetami.

 In May 1875, he became official interpreter for the Ministry of Finance.
 On the death of his mother in 1877, he returned to the Netherlands on six months leave, but was ordered to visit the Exposition Universelle and to assist in commercial negotiations in Berlin.
 He returned to Japan in October 1881, but was sent back to Germany to assist Inoue Kaoru in Berlin in negotiations with the German government over treaty revisions in October 1881.
 The negotiations were protracted and ultimately unsuccessful; he left Berlin in 1882, moved to Rome in 1884, returned to Japan in 1885, and moved to London in 1892 to assist Aoki Shūzō in the successful conclusion of the 1894 Anglo-Japanese Treaty of Commerce and Navigation.
 In August 1910, he was awarded the Order of the Sacred Treasures (2nd class).

 He died at Pegli on the French Riviera in January 1911.

+His daughter Erika von Erhardt-Siebold was a literary scholar who specialised in Anglo-Saxon riddles.

 In 1999, his diaries were published in three volumes (edited by Vera Schmidt) as Alexander von Siebold: Die Tagebücher.